 Except for Tesla, most EV chargers are equipped with a universal J1772™ connector.
 (Teslas can use most standard EV chargers with an adapter, though Tesla’s proprietary chargers will only work with Tesla vehicles.)

-2. Amperage for Your Car Charger
+2. Match The Amperage To Your Car

 Voltage is just one part of the equation.
 You also need to align amperage to your EV of choice.
 The lower the amperage, the longer it will take to charge your car.
-On average, a 30-amp charger will add about 25 miles of range in an hour, while a 15-amp charger will only add about 12 miles.
+On average, a 30-amp Level 2 charger will add about 25 miles of range in an hour, while a 15-amp charger will only add about 12 miles.
 Experts recommend at least 30 amps, and many of the newer chargers deliver up to 50 amps.
-Always check your EV’s specifications to find out the maximum amperage it can accept.
+Always check your EV’s specifications to find out the maximum amperage your electric vehicle can accept.
 Purchase the maximum amperage that is safely supported by your EV for the most efficient charge.
 The price difference is relatively minimal for higher amperage units.

-NOTE: Your charger should always be connected to a circuit breaker that exceeds its amperage.
+NOTE: Your charger should always be connected to a circuit breaker that exceeds its maximum amperage.
 For a 30-amp charger, it should be connected to a 40-amp breaker.
 A qualified electrician will take this into consideration and provide an estimate for the addition of a breaker if necessary.

 3. Location, Location, Location